 The tunnel fails to collapse, and the demolitions expert claim it was "a power glitch from upstairs."
 It's easy to assume they're referring to the unseen directors, considering the controller's references to "upstairs" meaning management and "downstairs" meaning The Ancient Ones, but what it really was is Marty, who survived the zombie, found the maintenance panel, and had since been fooling around with the wires from literally upstairs!

 Marty's bag is that he's the only one who's intuiting the nature of the scenario around them.
 When they go into the cellar, he immediately gravitates to the film strip.
 Holy shit.
 Of course he did.
 That's the movie going one step more meta than before.

 The Ancient God's arm looks strangely human-like for an Eldritch Abomination.
 However it makes sense considering the Gods are actually a representation of the audience.

 This film is actually a metaphor... for itself.
 The controllers have been going through the monotony of a ritualistic sacrifice to assuage the "Gods" (read: audience), until things don't go according to the formula and then it changes the world forever.
 The giant hand at the end is a symbol for the audience rebelling against the cliched and formulaic horror movie genre.

 But, the Ancient Ones rose specifically BECAUSE they didn't get their cliched and formulaic movie...

-The voyeuristic, first-person view that is part of slasher movies and dumb actions of the victims has caused audiences to want the teenagers to die in many of them.
-The more this movie goes along, the more you want them to die for a different reason.
+The voyeuristic, first-person view that is part of slasher movies and dumb actions of the victims has caused audiences to want the clueless leads to die in many of them.
+The more this movie goes along, the more you want the leads to die for a different reason.